 You can help prevent influenza by getting immunized with an influenza vaccine each year as soon as it's available.

-- You ever had a serious allergic reaction to eggs or to a previous dose of influenza vaccine.
+- Have had a serious reaction to a previous dose of flu vaccine.

 Almost every community has a program that offers flu vaccines at low cost during the flu season.
 You also can get a flu vaccine during a routine visit to a doctor or pharmacy.
 Many health clinics have set hours at the start of the flu season for people to get flu vaccines without needing to make an appointment.